- Attractive design

 Huawei Watch GT: Lite OS

 So let's talk about Lite OS.
-As mentioned earlier, this is the company's first deviation from Google's Wear OS β a platform that while improving, is still being outshone by its rivals.
-Huawei says it's not ditching Wear OS and is simply offering up an alternative for fans of its smartwatches.
+As mentioned earlier, this is the company's first deviation from Google's Wear OS – a platform that while improving, is still being outshone by its rivals.
+Huawei says it's not ditching Wear OS and is simply offering up an alternative.

 With its own iOS and Android-friendly operating system, Huawei has given users something completely fresh to look at.
 And while Google's issues have no doubt played a part in Huawei's decision to go it alone, it really feels more to do with a change in how it expects users to interact with the Watch GT.

 Instead of standalone apps, music storage and a feature-packed hub sitting on your wrist, the Watch GT strips things back and focuses on the essentials.
-On the whole, we found it refreshing, but be aware that this is quite the contrast from other smartwatch operating systems you may have tried previously.
+On the whole, we found it refreshing, but be aware that this is quite the contrast from other OS's you may have tried previously.

 Jumping into the menu is only really necessary if you want to start a workout (Huawei has 11 for you to pick from, including an 'Other' mode), look at your workout history or access other features, such as the compass, flashlight, timer, alarm or the stopwatch.